 Each one of the characters has a stupid obvious gimmick whether that be in design or personality, but, at the very least, many of the characters at least have some depth, no matter how little granted, to make them feel a little more like actual people than bland archetypes.
 The main lead, Mamoru is essentially a better version of Glenn from Akashic Records, in that he is far more consistent and does the whole bad-ass cocky bastard rather well.
 I genuinely liked this character, and his back-story, unlike Glenn didn't feel as if it were included just for the sake of evoking cheap emotion from the audience, despite how generic and by the numbers this back-story actually is and how little of it we actually get to learn.
 A character like this holds up well for a silly narrative since he simply a lot of fun to watch and complements the silly nature of the show, although I wouldn't call his character good by any stretch.
 He fills his purpose fairly well, has some decent comedic moments and is a fine character.
 Rin's character has a massive hatred of men and wears a death god mask over half of her face since her mother called her ugly when she was a child and made her wear a mask over her face at all times when she went out with her.
 This back-story is quite dumb and rather, again, silly, but at the very least it provides an explanation into why this character acts the way that she does and the purpose behind her mask, rather than it remain a silly gimmick like those presented in Hand Shakers for example.
 Mary was a lot more generic than these two previously mentioned since we barely learn anything about her past and just assumes the "girl with big boobs" role while also carrying around a dictionary since she is Le François.
 She can be pretty annoying due to her attitude and general stuck-up-edness (that's not a word, I know) but otherwise she is pretty forgettable.
 One of my favourite characters in the show is Satori, not only for how well her voice actress conveys her messed up mentality and rather sadistic sword fighting, but because there was a decently executed plot twist in episode nine.
 It's not something to blow your mind, but I felt it was a decent twist none the less, and I did enjoy every scene she was in.
 While she doesn't necessarily see much development (as does the rest of the cast) she still gets some decent characterisation.
 The other two members of the Five Swords, Warabi and Tsukyo, were also likeable, and Tsukyou especially manages to pull off the strong swordsman character rather effectively, and that's one thing I can praise the show for.
 The main character, while very strong, still isn't able to blow through all of the girls with ease and finds himself cornered more often than not, having to think up some clever way to win.
 While this isn't on the same level of tactical fights I've seen in some other shows, it at the very least, creates some narrative tension and stakes and makes the girl characters feel more like fighters than in your typical light novel series where the girls are all presented as being weak without the help of the boring male self insert character.
 The final villain was decently executed and I felt a genuine sent of excitement seeing the main character and her fight in the final episodes, with a decently explored back-story explaining their rivalry and the reason why it spawned in the first place giving more weight to the scene.
 The character interactions were fine but often the dialogue feels very simple and trite, with two characters just yelling how great they are, and sometimes the comedy between certain characters could fall flat on its face.

 The animation consistency was fairly good with a lot of character movement and attacks but the art consistency took a large hit as a result of this.
 It's good enough in conveying the action on screen and some moments can look downright great, but overall it's just fine.
-I liked the character designs themselves and the general colour design too, and the opening is catchy as fuck!
+I liked the character designs themselves and the general colour design too, and the opening is catchy as hell!
 While in terms of visuals, it's just a bunch of random fights, each one flows into each other fairly well.
 The music is fine and does its job but is ultimately rather forgettable once you've finished watching the show; nothing all too remarkable aside from the opening and ending tracks.
 Overall, I believe this anime did achieve what it set out to do to a certain extent.
 While it is an overall decent show, I would be lying if I said that I didn't have fun watching this show and I would recommend this anime for anyone looking for a dumb, easily ride, although I doubt this show will be remembered in a few months.

 Let me tell you all a story.. " once there was a delinquent boy.. who got expelled from school and had to join a new school which was being dominated by girls and they all wanted to straighten him up but ended up falling for him...
 THE END".
 Ever heard of something like this.. ya i know .
 So this pretty much sums up the entire anime and almost very other harem anime nowadays.This show here is nothing but a sorry excuse of a harem anime with almost no originality and is full of shitty cliches that would make no sense.
 You would rather